dice89/Word2VecSparkTraining/README.md

 There exists currently 3 sizes of vectors:

--XS : Trained on 10 % of the webbase corpus
+- XS : Trained on 10 % of the webbase corpus
 - S : Trained on 25 % of the webbase corpus
 - M : Trained on 50% of the webbase corpus